Shiparrested.com members that provide valuation services:

 - When setting a reserve price for a court sale

 Should an arrest lead to the judicial sale of the vessel, sale proceeds are used to settle claims.
-It is important for claimants to understand the market value of the that asset, particularly when considering where their claim ranks in terms of priority.
+It is important for claimants to understand the market value of the asset, particularly when considering where their claim ranks in terms of priority.
 In some instances the claim amount may exceed the vessel’s value.

 A valuation is an important step towards arresting parties making informed decisions.